qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

   You can customize the :guilabel:`Zoom factor` under the :menuselection:`Settings --> Options --> Map tools` menu.
-* it can be zoomed to the full extent of loaded layers (|zoomFullExtent|
+* it can be zoomed to the full extent of all loaded layers (|zoomFullExtent|
   :sup:`Zoom Full`), to a layer extent (|zoomToLayer| :sup:`Zoom to Layer`) or to the extent of selected features (|zoomToSelected| :sup:`Zoom to Selection`)
-* you can navigate back/forward through canvas view history with the |zoomLast|:sup:`Zoom Last` and |zoomNext|:sup:`Zoom Next` buttons or using the back/forward mouse buttons.
+* you can navigate back/forward through the canvas view history with the |zoomLast|:sup:`Zoom Last` and |zoomNext|:sup:`Zoom Next` buttons or using the back/forward mouse buttons.

-By default, QGIS opens a single map view (so called "main map"), which is tightly bound to the :guilabel:`Layers` panel; the main map *automatically* reflects the changes you make in the :guilabel:`Layers` panel area.
+By default, QGIS opens a single map view (called "main map"), which is tightly bound to the :guilabel:`Layers` panel.
+The main map *automatically* reflects the changes you make in the :guilabel:`Layers` panel area.
 But it's possible to have additional map views to preview different renderings of your dataset, side by side; while still relying on